KMKfw/kmk_firmware/docs/Officially_Supported_Microcontrollers.md

 Features include
 - Pro Micro pinout
 - Both USB HID and Bluetooth support
-- Can do bluetooth split keyboards with no wires at all
+- Can do Bluetooth split keyboards with no wires at all
 - Has battery support including charging

 Downsides